gtxzsxxk/openRouteFinder/README.md

 #### Update comments
 1. This branch is the latest branch of project Airway-Route-Finder,featuring Django's using. <br>
-2. Clone this project to your server or pc,make sure apData_as_v110_2006.dat NotoSansHans-Regular.ttf and navRTE_as_v110_2006.dat exist in folder routefinder.If you don't have them, you can make it by yourself through packData.py in another branch(you should have installed aerosoft navigraph data before),or download it at http://www.routefinder.top/alldatafile.zip<br>
+2. Clone this project to your server or pc,make sure apData_as_v110_2006.dat NotoSansHans-Regular.ttf and navRTE_as_v110_2006.dat exist in folder routefinder.If you don't have them, you can make it by yourself through packData.py in another branch(you should have installed aerosoft navigraph data before),or 'unzip' it which hides in the folder 'routefinder' named alldatafile.rar.<br>
 3. Then modify routefinder/config.py<br>
 4. You should fit it into an WSGI supporting server like nginx.<br>
 ---------------------------------------------